 |Memory||16 GB RAM|

 |Hard Drive||500GB+ SSD|

 *Students selecting Apple laptops should be aware of some possible limitations.
 Certain areas of study in the Hankamer School of Business and the School of Engineering and Computer Science require students to use programs within a Windows environment.
 Students using an Apple laptop will need to either dual boot or run a virtual machine.
 Unless students in these schools already own an Apple laptop, it is strongly recommended that they select a Windows-based laptop.

 - Purchase Your Books.
 Your professor(s) are working diligently to build their courses to be ready for the first day of class.
 They will make the course available for you to see few days before the class begins, in some cases, sooner.
 Your professor will have a list of books and other materials you’ll need for the course(s) posted in the Canvas course site.
 You should be able to find all of the books and other materials for your course(s) at the Baylor Bookstore.

-- Confirm your attendance and financial responsibility in BearWeb by going to Student Financial Services > Student Account > Confirm Attendance & Financial Responsibility.
-If you do not owe a balance, you must still confirm your attendance and complete the Financial Responsibility Agreement.
+- Confirm your attendance in BearWeb by going to Student Financial Services > Student Account > Confirm Attendance.
+If you do not owe a balance, you must still confirm your attendance.

 - Pay your charges.
 View your semester E-Bill statement in the E-Bill System and either make payment-in-full or enroll in a Payment Plan.